Who We Are

 CEO and Founder

-Steve Abraham is the CEO and Founder of Wilderness Leadership & Learning, Inc. (WILL).
-In 2003, he made the bold decision to leave a successful law career to pursue his passion for creating positive change in the lives of young people from underserved communities in the Washington, DC area.
+Steve Abraham is the President and Founder of Wilderness Leadership & Learning, Inc. (WILL).
+In 2003, he made the bold decision to leave a successful law career as a trial attorney to pursue his passion for creating positive change in the lives of youth from underserved communities in the Washington, DC area.
 Under his leadership, WILL has become a transformative program that empowers youth to reach their full potential.
-Steve's dedication to this cause is evident through his extensive volunteer work, commitment to ongoing education in youth development, and active participation in various community organizations.
+Steve's dedication to this calling and cause is evident through his extensive volunteer work, commitment to ongoing education in youth development, and active participation in various community organizations.

-Steve currently serves on the boards of The Aaron Straus & Lillie Straus Foundation, The Investment Committee of the Straus Foundation, and The Camp Airy and Camp Louise Foundation.
-He has also previously served on the boards of the Multicultural Intern Program, the Landon School Alumni Association (where he was President from 2018 to 2020), the Washington and Lee University Alumni Association, and the Decade Society.
+Steve graduated from Washington & Lee University (W&L), where he served as Student Body President, and from the W&L School of Law.
+He serves on the boards of The Aaron Straus & Lillie Straus Foundation and The Camp Airy and Camp Louise Foundation.
+He previously served on the boards of the Multicultural Intern Program, the Landon School Alumni Association (where he was President from 2018 to 2020), the Washington and Lee University Alumni Association, the Decade Society, and the Straus Foundation Investment Committee.

 Steve's commitment to youth development and community service has earned him several recognitions, including the Amigo of the Year Award from Bell Multicultural High School and the Making the Difference Volunteer Award from the Cesar Chavez Public Charter School for Public Policy.
 He was a member of the Leadership Greater Washington Class of 2012 and, in October 2014, was honored as one of five recipients of the Washington, DC Scottish Rite Community Service Award.
 To further his understanding of youth development best practices, Steve completed the DC Children & Youth Investment Trust Corporation’s DC BEST 30-hour Advancing Youth Development training program.